mikellykels/PersonalWebsite/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Mikaela (Kelly) Carino'
-subtitle: 'Technical Artist | Game Programmer'
+subtitle: 'Character Technical Artist | Game Programmer'
 buttonText: 'Projects'
 ---

-I'm a frontend software engineer proficient in languages like JavaScript and TypeScript, specializing in creating user-friendly and visually appealing interfaces.
-My current focus is on transitioning my expertise toward becoming a skilled game programmer and technical artist with skills in technologies like C++, Unreal Engine, Maya, and Substance Painter.
-I'm excited about developing my abilities in these areas to contribute to the creation of engaging and immersive gameplay experiences.
+As a frontend software engineer with a strong foundation in JavaScript and TypeScript, I've honed my ability to craft user-friendly and visually engaging interfaces.
+Now, I am passionately pivoting towards a career as a Character Technical Artist, with a foundational interest in the rigging and skinning of characters and props.
+Driven by a passion for bringing characters to life in the digital world, I am developing my skills in scripting to streamline animation workflows and tackle technical challenges.
+With a growing expertise in C++, Python, Unreal Engine, and Maya, I'm eager to leverage my keen eye for detail and commitment to technical excellence.
+Eager to grow and contribute to dynamic teams, I am on a path to blend my software engineering background with my aspiration to master the art and science behind captivating character animations in immersive game environments.